coderman17/typed-arrays/README.md

 # typed-arrays
-A library of simple classes using PHP's scalar type declarations to control types within arrays.
+A library of simple classes using PHP's type declarations to control types within arrays.
 The library uses PHPUnit tests, written to thoroughly check incorrect types can't be added to the arrays.

 ## Pre-requisites